curipha/coredns-zone-blocker/README.md

 $ docker run -p53:53/tcp -p53:53/udp --restart unless-stopped coredns-zone-blocker
 ```

-Usage for the users to run `docker-compose`
+For developers to run `docker-compose`
 ------------------------------------------
 * Simple and easy to use
 * Use official coredns docker image for security and reliability